Sunlight-developed dye for Sun-printing on paper and natural fabrics

 Permanent on all artist papers and natural fabrics, including cotton, linen, canvas, silk, hemp, and wool.
 Color is washable and lightfast and leaves fabric completely soft.

-Read all the info, watch the free video below for getting the most out of your SolarFast Dye!
+Read all the info and watch the video to get the most out of your SolarFast Dye!

 Since the release of SolarFast back in August 2013 the team at Jacquard has made some significant improvements to the line.

 New and improved, you say!?
 Indeed we do.

 Here's the skinny, straight from the horse's mouth:

 - SolarFast is now odorless!
 The initial formula smelled strongly of ammonia.
 The new SolarFast has no smell whatsoever, and that means it is much nicer to work with.

 - It's now kid-friendly and will not offend your nose, eyes or skin.
 (Testing for CPSIA compliance is currently pending, and we will let you know when it is official - GCC's will be made available on our website soon.)